srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

   * Add tag to all resources in a resource group using Azure policy
   * Audit Windows VMs that contain certificates expiring within the specified number of days
   * Audit on password policy on the machine
-  * Audit for an application installed on the machine (check for notepad.exe)
+  * Audit Windows VMs that do not have the specified applications installed
   * Audit Windows VMs that have the specified applications installed

 ### Audit Windows VMs that contain certificates expiring within the specified number of days